jakenguyen0118/joebot/project-worksheet.md

     - List of all assigned homework
 - Command: hwlink
     - Link to HW Submission
+- Command: bonuslecture
+    - List of all our bonus lectures during project week
 - Command: exit
     - Link to our favorite thing to do...
 Filling out exit tickets
 - Command: saveme